 Are we missing a trick?

-Steve has developed lots of training methods to elevate your visual endurance, speed and focus.
+Steve has developed lots of training methods to elevate your visual endurance, speed, and focus.
 The training enables anyone who wants to enhance their game and it’s a training system which can be used to develop your table tennis, in-directly.
-All you have to do is invest some time practising, which can be done at any time but I personally would use it as part of my pre-play warm up.
+All you have to do is invest some time practicing, which can be done at any time but I personally would use it as part of my pre-play warm-up.

 How important are your eyes?

 I think we all know how important our eyes are but I think many of us don’t know or realise that we can develop our visual performance.
 If we take some time to enhance our vision by building the muscles in our eyes, naturally we will upscale ourselves into a higher level player.
 I noticed eye development training many years back but I didn’t pay direct attention to it because I felt reaction speed was the requirement for better sports performance.
 I recently found out that our reaction speed can only be developed over a long period of time and the gains are so small, it’s nearly unnoticed.

 I am always looking for marginal gains so if reaction speed is developmentally limited, then how can we develop something else to aid our reaction?
 And the answer is simple, by using our eyes!
 I was doing a few eye developmental training myself but I had not dived deep enough.
 After the course, I truly grasped the importance and how exactly to execute certain drills for fast and noticeable benefits in sport (table tennis) and life.
 Going to Steve’s, course reinforced things that I learned over time but the course also enhanced my knowledge and understanding of how important our vision truly is.
 I walked away, a wiser man and a coach that can deliver specific eye training to my players which can enhance their games.